 1. Tighten up your spending

-The most important thing for an applicant of a low deposit mortgage can do is review their living expenses, and if they can to tighten up their spending.
-Applicants should rein in their spending for the six months prior to applying for the loan.
+The most important thing an applicant of a low deposit mortgage can do is review their living expenses and tighten up their spending.
+Applicants should rein in their spending for the six months before applying for the mortgage.

 2. Genuine savings and rental history

-Some lenders like to see “genuine savings”, which means the applicant has been consistently saving each month or fortnight to build up their savings.
-If that’s not the case, and they are given the deposit as a gift from parents then lenders often want to see that sum of money sitting in the applicant’s account for three to six months before applying.
+Some lenders like to see “genuine savings”, which means the applicant has consistently saved each month or fortnight to build up their savings.
+If that’s not the case, and they are given the deposit as a gift from parents, lenders often want to see that sum of money sitting in the applicant’s account for three to six months before applying.

-If the applicant is renting, they can prove they have a good rental history and use that to boost their application in place of genuine savings.
-Now, that really only works for applicants renting through a property manager.
-Sometimes applicants renting from a private landlord find that the bank is reluctant to accept the landlord’s word.
-The banks trust the feedback from a property manager more than they would from a private landlord.
+If the applicant is renting, they can prove they have an excellent rental history and use it to boost their application in place of genuine savings.
+Now, that only works for applicants renting through a property manager.
+Sometimes applicants renting from a private landlord find that the bank is reluctant to accept the landlord’s word because banks tend to trust the feedback from a property manager more than they do from a private landlord.

-3. Don’t make big changes between pre-approval and settlement
+3. Don’t make significant changes between pre-approval and settlement

-Make sure your financial circumstances don’t change from the time you apply for finance to at least settlement.
+Make sure your financial circumstances don’t change from when you apply for finance to at least settlement.
 A fundamental mistake is that buyers receive pre-approval and then quit their job, apply for a car loan or increase their credit card limit.
 People don’t realise how this impacts their application.
-You need to keep your financial and employment situation stable from the time you apply until you settle and move in.
+It would be best to keep your financial and employment situation stable from when you apply until you settle and move in.
 Then you can do what you like.

 No deposit loans, guarantors and other options

-You can’t borrow 100% any more, as lenders consider it too risky (a lesson they learned from watching the GFC unfold in other countries).
+You can’t borrow 100% anymore, as lenders consider it too risky (a lesson they learned from watching the GFC unfold in other countries).
 The exception to this is a parental guarantee.
-If your parents own a property they could theoretically guarantee a portion of your deposit for you.
-It’s a little complicated and unfortunately, it’s not an option for everyone.
-Read our guide to learn more about guarantor home loans.
-If your parents are even more generous and financially comfortable they could gift you the deposit.
+If your parents own property, they can theoretically guarantee a portion of your deposit for you.
+It’s a little complicated, and unfortunately, it’s not an option for everyone.
+Take a look at our guide to learn more about guarantor home loans.
+If your parents are even more generous and financially comfortable, they could gift you the deposit.

 Another option is to sell shares or other assets.
-You can sell off an investment and use the cash as a deposit but you still may need to satisfy the genuine savings rule.
+You can sell off investment and use the cash as a deposit, but you still may need to satisfy the genuine savings rule.